BanchanArt/banchan/roadmap/mvp.md

 ## Major MVP features
 1. Basic profile pages for denizens
 2. Basic profile pages for studios
-3. Merge denizen/studio namespace so you can just go to banchan.art/someusername and it'll go to either a studio or a username, just fine.
-4. Some basic styling beyond default bulma styles
+3. Clean styling including responsive design for mobile devices
-5. Full end-to-end experience for commissioning
+4. Full end-to-end experience for commissioning
-6. Explore existing studios by topic
+5. Explore existing studios by topic
-7. Way for studios to manage their gallery/portfolio and link pieces as examples for specific commission options
+6. Way for studios to manage their gallery/portfolio and link pieces as examples for specific commission options

 ## Commissions Experience
 1. Studios, and studios managing their offerings that will be displayed on their studio page.